 - The capabilities and purposes of the intended recipient’s space and missile programs;

-- Potential contribution the transfer could make to the recipient’s development of delivery systems for weapons of mass destruction;
+- The potential contribution the transfer could make to the recipient’s development of delivery systems for weapons of mass destruction;

-- Credibility of the recipient’s stated purpose for the purchase; and
+- The credibility of the recipient’s stated purpose for the purchase; and

 - If the potential transfer conflicts with any multilateral treaty.